nkrkv/jzon/README.md

 ## Quick start

-Imaging you have the following ReScript types to encode and decode:
+Imagine you have the following ReScript types to encode and decode:

 ```rescript
 type style = {